Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/Archery/Many-Missiles Bow Technique.md

 ---
 tags:
 - charm
 - Sidereal
 - source/sidereal-book
-Cost: 15m, 1wp
+Cost: 5m, 1wp
 Mins: Archery 5, Essence 5
 Type: Reflexive
 Keywords:
 - Varies
 Duration: One scene
 Prerequisite Charms:
-  - Any ten Archery Charms
+- Any 10 Archery Charms
 ---
 *The Sidereal casts a prayer strip bearing the Scripture of the Clay Maiden into the air to float above her bow, radiating a gaudy pink light that imbues her quiver with endless possibilities.*
-The Sidereal may transform her arrows whenever she makes an attack, using one of the transformations below.
-She chooses three of them upon purchasing this Charm; she may purchase additional transformations for three experience points each.
-Boulder (Dual): The Sidereal’s arrow transforms into a boulder.
-Her withering or decisive attack is undodgeable.
-10s on the attack roll adds one die of post-soak withering damage or decisive damage, up to a maximum of her extra successes.
-A damaged enemy is knocked prone and pinned beneath the boulder; he can’t rise from prone until it’s been lifted with a difficulty 5 feat of strength that requires [[Strength]] 3.
-Fire (Decisive-only): The Sidereal’s arrow transforms into a rain of fire.
-She must have [[Initiative]] 12+ to use this transformation.
-Her decisive attack is unblockable.
-As long as she deals any damage, her target any characters within close range of him whose [[Defense|Evasion]] is beaten by the attack roll catch flame, suffering ([[Essence]]) dice of lethal damage at the start of each of their turns until the flames are extinguished.
-Flammable scenery may likewise catch flame.
-Glass (Dual): The Sidereal’s arrow turns into perfectly translucent glass.
-Her withering or decisive attack becomes a surprise attack (Exalted, p.
-203).
-If she does so on her first turn against a lower-[[Initiative]] enemy, he rolls ([[Perception]] + [[Awareness]]) opposing her attack roll.
-If he fails, it becomes an ambush.
-Grain (Special): A field of ripe wheat sprouts from where the Sidereal’s arrow falls.
-She makes a special ([[Intelligence]] + [[Archery]]) attack roll.
+Upon purchasing this Charm, the Sidereal chooses two of the transformations below.
+While using this Charm, she can invoke one of these transformations when she attacks by paying the listed cost.
+Boulder (8m; ### Decisive-only)
+The Sidereal’s arrow transforms into a boulder as she makes a decisive attack or distract gambit.
+The attack is unblockable.
+Each 10 on the attack roll adds one die of decisive damage, up to a maximum of the Sidereal’s attack roll extra successes.
+On a distract gambit, this damage is rolled if the gambit succeeds, ignoring Hardness.
+A damaged enemy is knocked prone and pinned beneath the boulder.
+He can’t rise from prone or take other movement actions while beneath it.
+It can be lifted with a difficulty 5 feat of strength that requires Strength 3 and can potentially be removed or destroyed in other ways.
+Fire (6m; ### Decisive-only)
+The Sidereal’s arrow transforms into a rain of fire as she makes a decisive attack or distract gambit.
+The attack is unblockable and destroys flammable cover.
+If the Sidereal deals 3+ damage or succeeds on a gambit, the rain of fire ignites a blaze.
+This environmental hazard has difficulty 5 and Damage 4L/ round, extends out to short range from where the attack was made, and burns for the rest of the scene.
+Glass (4m; ### Uniform)
+The Sidereal’s arrow turns into perfectly translucent glass as she makes a withering attack, decisive attack, or gambit.
+It becomes a surprise attack, inflicting −2 Defense.
+If she uses this transformation on the first round of combat against a lower-Initiative enemy, he rolls (Perception + Awareness) opposing her attack roll.
+If he fails, her attack becomes an ambush.
+Grain (5m; ### Special)
+A field of ripe wheat sprouts from where the Sidereal’s arrow falls.
+She makes a special (Intelligence + Archery) attack roll.
+The grain provides enough food to feed a group of people with one dot of effective Size (Exalted, p.
+206) for every two successes, rounded up.
 This doesn’t count as her attack for the round.
-The grain provides enough food to feed a group of people with one dot of effective [[Size]] (Exalted, p.
-206) for every two successes, rounded up.
 This transformation can only be used once per day.
+Life (5m, 1wp; ### Special)
-Life (Special): The Sidereal’s arrow transforms into a bolt of vital [[Essence]].
-She makes a special ([[Intelligence]] + [[Archery]]) attack roll to align this with the flows of her patient’s [[Essence]].
+The Sidereal’s arrow transforms into a bolt of vital Essence.
+She makes a special (Intelligence + Archery) roll to align her arrow with the flows of her patient’s Essence.
+For every two successes, her patient heals one level of non-aggravated damage.
 This doesn’t count as her attack for the round.
-For each success, she may pay 3 [[Initiative]] to heal one level of non-aggravated damage.
-A character can only benefit from this gambit once per day.
-Snow (Special): The Sidereal’s arrow becomes a flurry of snow.
-She makes a special ([[Intelligence]] + [[Archery]]) attack roll.
+A character can only benefit from this transformation once per day.
+Snow (5m; ### Special)
+The Sidereal’s arrow becomes a flurry of snow.
+She makes a special (Intelligence + Archery) roll.
+The snowfall extends out to (Essence + successes) miles from where her arrow landed — any point within her weapon’s range — and lasts for a number of hours equal to her successes.
+The snow imposes a −1 penalty on vision-based rolls; after some time, piledup snow may become difficult terrain.
 This doesn’t count as her attack for the round.
-The snowfall extends out to ([[Essence]] + successes) miles from where her arrow landed — any point within her weapon’s range — and lasts for a number of hours equal to her successes.
-The snow imposes a −1 penalty on vision-based rolls; after some time, piled-up snow may become difficult terrain.
 The Sidereal can only have one snowfall at a time with this Charm.
-If the Sidereal uses [[Generalized Ammunition Technique]] to fire an object too durable to be destroyed with a [[Strength]] 5 feat of demolition, she can’t transform it.
+The Sidereal can’t use this Charm to transform any object used as ammunition that couldn’t be destroyed with a Strength 5 feat of demolition (this typically involves Generalized Ammunition Technique).
 In the unlikely event she fires a nontrivial character, she can’t transform him either.
+The Sidereal may repurchase this Charm any number of times, gaining a new transformation for each purchase.
+These can include custom transformations of her own invention.
+Unlike Sidereal Charms, creating new transformations doesn’t require a Maiden’s involvement.
+Such is the Clay Maiden’s lesson of flexibility.